Intilery/intilery.github.io/docs/schema/app.md

 ### Push Notification Received

 This event can be sent when a push notification is received in the app.
-It can be automatically enabled on [iOS SDK](/docs/app/ios/)

 ```json
 {